 Entertainment in Downtown Austin

 Entertainment for the whole family intertwines with downtown Austin.
 Aside from walking downtown streets on a sunny day, entertainment includes guided tours, historical landmarks, and several local shops and restaurants.
 The city also specializes in live performances like music, theater, and massive bat eruptions.

-For first-time visitors or those who'd like to know more, a Double Decker Austin Sightseeing Tour features a showcase of the city.
-This hop-on/hop-off tour hits all the hot spots of Austin and includes narration by a professional guide.
+For first-time visitors or those who'd like to know more, a Double Decker Austin Sightseeing Tour offers a narrative showcase of the city.
+This hop-on/hop-off tour hits all the hot spots of Austin and includes insights from a professional guide.
 Other guided tours of Austin include bike tours, Segway tours, and the unique Austin Duck Adventure tour, which traverses both land and water.

-The Texas Capitol is a must-see when visiting downtown Austin.
+The Texas Capitol Building is a must-see when visiting downtown Austin.
 This historic red-granite capitol building is open to the public, and the well-manicured grounds offer a lovely spot for a break in the day.
-Docent-led tours are also available at the Texas Capitol free of charge.
-The ornate interiors within the capitol, and the interesting angles throughout the grounds, makes the Texas Capitol especially appealing for amateur and professional photographers.
+Docent-led tours are available free of charge.
+The ornate interiors within the capitol, and the interesting angles throughout the grounds, make the Texas Capitol especially appealing for amateur and professional photographers.

 The most unique entertainment in the city emerges from the Congress Avenue Bridge every evening during the warmer months of the year.
 Between late March and late October, millions of Mexican free-tailed bats roost under the bridge during the day.
 Around twilight, these winged mammals erupt from underneath the bridge to dine on the local mosquito population.